tomek-skrond/snooper/README.md

 ### Options:
 ```
+1. Metadata extraction options (these operate on folders & files):

   -s, --split-directory   Perform an analysis of all files in the folder,
                           this option segregates all files by types.
   -e, --extract-metadata  Extract metadata from given file and save it to a folder

+2. Metadata analysis options (these just print into stdout):

   -g, --geotag            Display geotag information